 How New Schools Balance Athletics with Academics

-Many parents and students have expressed frustration over the demands of developing gifted athleticism alongside the rigors of high school curriculum.
+Many parents and students have expressed frustration over the demands of developing gifted athleticism alongside the rigors of the high school curriculum.
 While each school’s fundamental objective is to educate students, many argue that encouraging athleticism, training, and building teamwork also significantly contribute to a student's overall development.
-While many teens are forced to sacrifice grades in order to balance the demands of a sport, select schools have begun experimenting with new athletic programs to challenges the status quo.
+While many teens are forced to sacrifice grades to balance a sport's demands, select schools have begun experimenting with new athletic programs to challenge the status quo.

-According to the National Post, the Toronto Public Board of Education, which is the largest educational institution in Canada, has created a new basketball academy.
+According to the National Post, the Toronto Public Board of Education, Canada's largest educational institution, has created a new basketball academy.
 At this campus, students with high athletic potential can improve both their physical and intellectual abilities.
 The academy's curriculum is designed to create a more symbiotic balance between the demands of the sport and academic work.
 Commonly referred to as “schools of choice” in Canada, these equivalents to America’s charter schools are becoming more popular.

 Are Schools of Choice the Future of Education?

 While many “schools of choice” are catered specifically to athletics, other schools of choice foster more privatized class structures, some of which include single-gender schools, institutions focusing on a specific career pathway, or even schools designed to meet the needs of religious faiths.

 According to The National Post, the success of these schools of choice is only one of the incentives driving the growth of these alternative campuses.
 Like the circumstances in America driving forth the growth of charter schools, Canadian school leaders are prompting changes “partly to compete with the lure of private schools and stem plummeting enrollment.”